Plumbing contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-Schedule 24 hours advance notice with Ankeny Building Department.
-Re-inspection fee $75 for failed inspections.
+Rough-in inspection before covering work, final inspection upon completion.
+Schedule 24 hours in advance through Ankeny Building Department.

 Insurance Minimums

-General liability minimum $300,000 recommended, workers compensation required if employees.
-Bonding requirements vary by municipality but typically $10,000-25,000 for larger projects.
+General liability minimum $300,000, workers compensation required for employees.
+Bonding requirements vary by project size.

 How to Get Licensed

-Submit master plumber license application to Iowa Department of Public Health with proof of experience, transcripts, and $75 application fee
+Submit application to Iowa Department of Public Health with experience documentation, education transcripts, and $100 examination fee.

 About This Market